 No matter how highly you are promoted, you can never take your position for granted.
 Always work on your allies, remaining pleasant and useful to everyone else.
 If you ever lose the support of your subordinates, they may sabotage you and get you fired or demoted.

-Note: It is generally bad taste to tell your colleagues about this plan until they clearly like and trust you.
+Note: It is generally unwise to tell your colleagues about this plan until they clearly like and trust you.
 They may think that you are manipulating them and cause the plan to backfire.
 Keep this to yourself.